Al Gore 1988 presidential campaign: Announcement

+At the time of the announcement, Senator Gore was 39 years old, making him the "youngest serious Presidential candidate since John F. Kennedy."

 Campaign

+Political views

-According to CNN, Gore ran his campaign as, "a Southern centrist, [who] opposed federal funding for abortion.
+According to CNN, Gore ran his campaign as "a Southern centrist, [who] opposed federal funding for abortion.
 He favored a moment of silence for prayer in the schools and voted against banning the interstate sale of handguns."
+He positioned himself as a centrist alternative to fellow leading candidates Jesse Jackson and eventual primary winner Michael Dukakis.
+Gore stated that he made numerous speeches concerning global warming and the greenhouse effect on the campaign trail that received minimal media attention.

+Campaign developments
-In addition, CNN notes, "in 1988, for the first time, 12 Southern states would hold their primaries on the same day, Super Tuesday.

-As the only other Southern candidate, Gore chose to criticize Jackson often.
-Gore began to criticize Jackson for his Mid-East policies.
+CNN notes that "in 1988, for the first time, 12 Southern states would hold their primaries on the same day, Super Tuesday."
+As the only other Southern candidate, Gore chose to criticize Jesse Jackson often.
+Gore began to criticize Jackson for his Middle East policies.
 In particular, "Albert Gore Jr. assailed Mr. Jackson's foreign policy views and said he was 'dismayed' by Mr. Jackson's 'embrace of Arafat and Castro'."
 Jackson responded by stating that, "The issue is not whether the Israelis and Palestinians are moral equivalents.
 Both of them are human beings and both are trapped in the cycle of death and pain.
 And they are trapped in the cycle of mutual annihilation.
 I wanted to offer leadership that will move from mutual annihilation to coexistence to break the cycle of death."

 Gore was heavily criticized for his attacks against both Jackson and Dukakis.
 Jackson also retracted some of his previous statements.
 It was Gore who first mentioned the Massachusetts furlough program Dukakis had supported as Governor by asking him questions in a debate right before the 1988 New York primary, about "weekend passes for convicted criminals"; this later developed into the Willie Horton pro-George H. W. Bush attack ad.
 However, unlike commonly believed, Gore did not mention Horton by name.

+During the Democratic debate, Gore argued that his foreign policy platform was different from his rivals, but they disagreed. "'I reject Gore’s efforts to try to pin labels,' Representative Richard A. Gephardt of Missouri told reporters after the event."

-Jackson defeated Gore in the South Carolina Primary, winning, "more than half the total vote, three times that of his closest rival here, Senator Albert Gore Jr. of Tennessee."
+Jackson defeated Gore in the South Carolina Primary, winning "more than half the total vote, three times that of his closest rival here, Senator Albert Gore Jr. of Tennessee."
 Gore next placed great hope on Super Tuesday where they split the Southern vote: Jackson winning Alabama, Georgia, Louisiana, Mississippi and Virginia; Gore winning Arkansas, North Carolina, Kentucky, Nevada, Tennessee, and Oklahoma.